udayakumarn60/Getting_Cleaning_Data/README.md

 14. For each activity group of the selected subject
 15.         compute the column means and add it to tidy data set
-16. Add the activity label and the subject code to the row
+16. Add the activity label and the subject code to the row --.
+End For
+--.
+End For
+17. Melt the data with Subject and Activity as id.vars
-17. Write the output to tidy_data.txt
+18. Write the output to tidy_data.txt
 We are done!